 To apply for the Parent and Grandparent Super Visa, you must:

-To be eligible to become a Canadian citizen, you must meet the requirements in all of the following areas:
+To be eligible to become a Australian citizen, you must meet the requirements in all of the following areas:

-– You must be at least 18 years old to apply for Canadian citizenship.
+– You must be at least 18 years old to apply for Australian citizenship.

 – To apply for citizenship for a child under 18, make sure the following conditions are met: